The Weirdest Landmark Every State Is Extremely Proud Of

 Utah: The Hole N" The Rock

 One of the nation's most unique roadside attractions is located off the highway in Moab, Utah.
 There, you'll find a sandstone rock with the words "Hole N" The Rock" painted in large, white letters.
 Originally starting out as a small cave, the hole was expanded and turned into a 5,000-square-foot, 14-room home in the 1950s by a man named Albert Christensen.
 Albert and his wife have both since died, but the rock home still stands as a tourist attraction.

 Burlington, Vermont, is home to the world's tallest file cabinet.
 At 38 feet tall, the structure is made out of real file cabinets welded on top of each other.
 It was built in 2002 by a local artist named Bren Alvarez, and even has people gathering to worship it.

-England’s Stonehenge seems to be the inspiration for many replicas.
+England's Stonehenge seems to be the inspiration for many replicas.
 Foamhenge is a life-size, styrofoam replica built by Mark Cline in 2004 and relocated to Centreville, Virginia, in 2017.
-Originally built as an April Fools’ joke, the roadside attraction was created in just six weeks—a much speedier turnaround time than the real Stonehenge’s estimated 1,500 years.
+Originally built as an April Fools' joke, the attraction was created in just six weeks—a much speedier turnaround time than the real Stonehenge's estimated 1,500 years.

 Washington: The Fremont Troll

 If you look under the George Washington Memorial Bridge in Seattle, Washington, you'll find an actual troll.
 The mixed media sculpture was crafted by four artists in 1990 for an art competition in order to rehabilitate the area under the bridge where illegal activity was common.
 Now a beloved creature, the city even hosts a birthday party for the Fremont Troll every Halloween called "Trolloween."